SchabrechtsK/SchabrechtsK.be/content/posts/2017-10-21-codeception-101-start-to-test.md

 ---
 title: 'Codeception 101: Start to test'
-author: Kenneth
+author: Kenneth Schabrechts
 type: post
 date: 2017-10-21T00:00:00+00:00
 url: /development/codeception-101-start-to-test/
-featured_image: /wp-content/uploads/2017/10/1qj3K1z1WY89KkPQBVSgTrA.png
+featured_image: /images/2017/codeception/hero.png
 categories:
   - Development
-tags: []
+tags: ['Development', 'Testing', 'Codeception']
-summary: ''
+summary: 'Testing our code is so important.
+But how can you easily manage all those different tests?
+Introducing Codeception.
+In this post I will show you how to setup this tool so you can easily test your code.'

 ---
 We all know we should be testing our code.
 To do just that there are a lot of possibilities.
 Unit testing being the most popular and well known possibility.